druidic/verse/README.md

 the way you'd expect, and if you're surprised by something it does you can read the code to figure out why it did that.

-Its features include:
+### Things Verse Makes Easier

-- support for text- and canvas-based UIs
+- text- and canvas-based UIs
 - hot reloading of app code
+- unit testing sans mocks or boilerplate
-- runtime typesystem that enables precise, expressive type assertions
+- making precise, expressive type assertions to cover integration points your tests don't check
-- simulated "threads" of imperative code using generators, a la [redux-saga](https://github.com/redux-saga/redux-saga).
+- simulating "threads" of imperative code using generators, a la [redux-saga](https://github.com/redux-saga/redux-saga).
-- an API that accomodates unit testing without mocks or boilerplate
-- a built-in, blazing fast unit-test framework
-- a library of functional utilities comparable to [lodash](https://lodash.com/docs), but with automatic currying
+- functional programming: it's got a library that works a lot like [lodash](https://lodash.com/docs), but with automatic currying

-Possible future extensions:
+### Things Verse Makes Harder

+(in decreasing order of delta-difficulty)

+- DOM-based UIs are impossible without some hacking of the framework.
+Verse *really* wants you to just use plain text and canvas.
+- You can't install NPM packages unless you get or make a UMD build.
+"Install" here really means "copy-paste into your source code".
+- Upgrading any packages you "install" is a similarly manual process: delete the old version, paste in the new one.
+- Working with Git or any other VCS (this is because the Grove IDE makes checkins a bit more annoying—you have to export your source code from the web browser to get it onto your filesystem).

+### Things That Might Get Better In Future Versions

-- better HTTP support
+- HTTP support
 - support for React components?

 ## Why?